stomp/stomp-spec/src/stomp-specification-1.2.md

 The implied text encoding for MIME types starting with `text/` is UTF-8.
 If you are using a text based MIME type with a different encoding then you SHOULD append `;charset=<encoding>` to the MIME type.
-For example, `text/html;charset=utf-16` SHOULD be used if your sending an html body in UTF-16 encoding.
+For example, `text/html;charset=utf-16` SHOULD be used if your sending an HTML body in UTF-16 encoding.
 The `;charset=<encoding>` SHOULD also get appended to any non `text/` MIME types which can be interpreted as text.
 A good example of this would be a UTF-8 encoded XML.
 Its `content-type` SHOULD get set to